 When it comes to Peroneal Tendinitis, prevention is always better than cure, especially as you will find that improper footwear is one of the main causes of the condition.

-Shock-absorbing cushioning in the midsole reduces the impact on your feet and ankles, and a cushioned insole helps soften your steps.
+Shock-absorbing midsole cushioning reduces impact on your feet and ankles, and a cushioned insole helps soften your steps.

-Softer and more breathable uppers materials with a comfortable fit and a secure heel will prevent your heel from slipping, which may affect your ankles.
-The shoe’s sole should likewise be more flexible to reduce the risk of an ankle injury.
+Softer, more breathable uppers with a comfortable fit and a secure heel will prevent your heel from slipping, which may affect your ankles.
+Replace shoes when you notice increased discomfort or reduced support, as the sole should likewise be more flexible to reduce the risk of an ankle injury.

 Features of a Good Dress Shoe for Peroneal Tendonitis